Oskořínek: Geography

 Oskořínek is located about 7 km northeast of Nymburk and 42 km northeast of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The Ronovka Stream flows through the municipality.

 History

 The first written mention of Oskořínek is from 1451.
 From the early 16th century, the village was owned by the Křinecký of Ronov family.
 In 1623, the Oskořínek estate was bought by Albrecht von Wallenstein, who soon left it to Adam von Waldstein in exchange for another estate.
 In 1652, Oskořínek was bought by the Wratislaw of Mitrovice family.
 The most important owners of Oskořínek were the Morzin family, who ruled the estate in 1689–1807.
 They had rebuilt the local castle and had built new houses and farm buildings.

 Transport

 Oskořínek is located on the railway line Jičín–Nymburk.

 Sights

-Oskořínek is poor in monuments.
-The only protected cultural monuments are the statues of St. John of Nepomuk and Immaculate Virgin Mary, both dating from the 18th century.
+The only protected cultural monuments in the municipality are the statues of St. John of Nepomuk and Immaculate Virgin Mary, both dating from the 18th century.